Erdos-Projects/summer26-math-genealogy/notebooks/subject_trend-Yilong/README.md

 # Subject Trend Analysis and Forecasting

 This folder studies how the distribution of mathematics PhD graduates across MSC subject areas has changed over time.
-The analysis has three stages:
+The analysis has two stages:

 1. exploratory analysis of historical subject trends;
-2. initial time-series modeling using Algebraic Geometry as a case study;
-3. rolling-window cross-validation and forecasting for all pure- and applied-mathematics subjects.
+2. rolling-window cross-validation and forecasting for all pure- and applied-mathematics subjects.

 ## Notebooks